Growing

 So what is the problem I hear you say?
 Don’t you use pellets?
 What about beer traps?
 What about nematodes?

-I inherited a garden where, for five years, the slugs had roamed free chomping on spinach and chard to their heart’s content.
-This was slug paradise.
-Uncontrolled they had multiplied and grown to enormous proportions.
-Six inch slugs curled themselves round strawberries, ate into potatoes and shimmied up spinach stalks without noticing my bird-friendly control pellets.
-I made beer traps out of plastic milk bottles (following a You Tube video) and managed to catch a LOT of drunken slugs – but quickly calculated the cost in beer was not sustainable.
+I inherited a neglected garden where, for five years, the slugs had roamed free chomping on spinach and chard to their heart’s content.
+It was slug paradise and they had multiplied and grown to enormous proportions.
+Six-inch slugs curled themselves round strawberries, ate into potatoes and shimmied up spinach stalks without fear.
+I grew up watching my dad sprinkle slug pellets around the garden.
+It was a different time.
+My aim was to be organic and work with nature.

 Growing tomatoes and courgettes in the greenhouse